eskevv/first-light/README.md

 # FirstLight

 FirstLight is a standalone .NET C# library for importing and fully automating all of your work from the Tiled editor.
-*No ID management is needed to get your map shown on the screen.* This also includes animation data.
+*No ID management is needed to get your map shown on the screen.* This also means animations.
-All data is saved inside of a MapModel which closeley resembles the original TMX format.
+All data is saved inside of a MapModel which closeley resembles the original TMX format, but you interact with it through the GameMap class.

-Since FirstLight is a standalone library, it doesn't not rely on any external frameworks or game engines in order to start using it.
-It still ensures that maps can be quickly displayed on the screen with minimal effort, and offers helper methods to be more felxible with it.
+Since FirstLight is a standalone library, it doesn't rely on any external frameworks or game engines in order to use it.
+It still ensures that maps can be quickly displayed on the screen with minimal effort, and the API provides methods to be more felxible with how tiles are rendered.

+Note: It is up to you to store the actual textures, (preferably to cache them by tileset name).
+As a standalone library, FirstLight doesn't do any of the actual rendering, but provides an interface to all of the necessary tmx data.

 **Tile Structure**

 > Drawing tiles is as simple as pulling data from a collection of a built in type which includes values like:
 > * Image name
 > * Tileset SourceCoords